-Generally, the above mentioned methods may or may not work as they may face the issues like write-protection, file system corruption and etc. In such cases third party tool like the AOMEI partition assistant can give better results in formatting the “FAT32” to “exFAT” file system.
-Follow the below steps for using AOMEI partition assistant tool.
+Generally, the above-mentioned methods may or may not work as they may face issues like write-protection, file system corruption, etc. In such cases, third-party tools like the AOMEI partition assistant can give better results in formatting the "FAT32" to the "exFAT" file system.
+Follow the below steps for using the AOMEI partition assistant tool.

-Follow the below steps for using AOMEI partition assistant tool.
+Follow the below steps for using the AOMEI partition assistant tool.

 Step 1: Launch AOMEI

-Download, install and double click on AOMEI icon to launch AOMEI partition assistant tool.
+Download, install, and double click on the AOMEI icon to launch the AOMEI partition assistant tool.